MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 ### Task 1: Enable Sales Accelerator

+1. Go to your Dynamics 365 Sales Hub application.
+2. In the bottom-left corner, select the **Sales Insights settings** from the Change area.
-1. In the Sales Insights group, select **Global settings.**
+3. In the Sales Insights group, select **Global settings.**
-2. In the Sales accelerator sub-group, select the **Sequences** tab.
+4. In the Sales accelerator sub-group, select the **Sequences** tab.
-3. You will be asked to set up the Workspace to be able to use Sequences.
+5. You will be asked to set up the Workspace to be able to use Sequences.
 Select the **Setup workspace** button.
-4. Select the **Quick setup** button.
+6. Select **Quick setup**.
-5. In the Record type and form section, select **+ Add record type**.
-Select **Opportunities.**
+7. In the Record type and form section, select **+ Add record type** and then select **Opportunities.**
-6. For the default form for each record type, configure as follows:
+8. For the default form for each record type, configure as follows:
     -   Leads: Sales Insights
     -   Opportunities: Sales Insights
-7. Select the **Publish** button.
+9. Select **Publish**.
+    > [!NOTE]
-    -   Note: It can take several minutes for your changes to be applied.
+    > It can take several minutes for your changes to be applied.

 ### Task 2: Create a Segment